Who Is White Trash?

 Vance sees Appalachian whites as an essentially separate and distinct ethnic identity (produced through isolation-induced selective breeding).
 Such a vision treads a path that leads to the toxic science of eugenics, which in Vance’s work manages to always lurk beneath the surface.

-What conservatives are saying here is that poor white people, particularly those who are perpetually unemployed/underemployed and who suffer from drug addictions, are proof that poverty is colorblind; more to the point – racism cannot explain poverty because poverty results when bad people make bad choices.
-Put differently, if your life is crappy life it’s your own fault.
+In other words, what they are saying is that poor white people, particularly those who are perpetually unemployed/underemployed and who suffer from drug addictions, are proof that poverty is colorblind; that racism cannot explain poverty because poverty is the result when bad people make bad choices.
+In short, if your life is crappy life it’s your own fault.
+Their solution: “pull yourself up by your bootstraps.”
+Move to another town, etc.

 Are Appalachians Different?